gpluta/simple-tp-widget/README.md

 ### Launching the widget

 A modern version of Node.js is required to build this project (current v6 LTS would be perfect!).
+You need to have gulp-cli installed globally.

 To build and view the widget, execute: